Learn the written word with a BA in English

 - Project-based digital literature and digital writing courses

-- A senior seminar and an option to complete a senior thesis
+- The option to complete a senior thesis or an internship

 - Electives in subjects such as detective fiction, banned books and gender studies